spring-projects/spring-integration-aws/README.md

 ### Outbound Channel Adapter

-The SQS Outbound Channel Adapter is presented by the `SqsMessageHandler` implementation (`<int-aws:sqs-outbound-channel-adapter>`) and allows sending messages to the SQS `queue` with provided `AmazonSQS` client.
+The SQS Outbound Channel Adapter is presented by the `SqsMessageHandler` implementation and allows sending messages to the SQS `queue` with provided `SqsAsyncClient` client.
 An SQS queue can be configured explicitly on the adapter (using `org.springframework.integration.expression.ValueExpression`) or as a SpEL `Expression`, which is evaluated against request message as a root object of evaluation context.
 In addition, the `queue` can be extracted from the message headers under `AwsHeaders.QUEUE`.